Reflecting Upon Irreducible Mind

 we must ready for the possibilities.
 Even the most bizarre ones.

-permeable boundary hypothesis in their book.
-Further, my paragraph above,
+the permeable boundary hypothesis in their book.
+Further, my paragraph

-talking about the "double-filter," also deepens the discussion of this
+above, talking about the "double-filter," also deepens the discussion

 As said, it's not well known, and this is why the authors' discussion